kubernetes/enhancements/keps/sig-scheduling/4832-async-postfilter/README.md

 know that this has succeeded?
 -->

-- Introduce a new `AsyncPostFilter` extension point in the scheduling framework.
-  - `AsyncPostFilter` is literally run asynchronously after `PostFilter` extension point.
+- The preemption plugin makes API calls for the preemption asynchronously after `PostFilter` extension point so that the scheduler can continue to other Pods' scheduling while making API calls for preemption.
-  - Until `AsyncPostFilter` is done, the Pod won't be rescheduled.
+  - Until the preemption goroutine is done, the Pod won't be rescheduled.
-- Move API calls of `DefaultPreemption` plugin from `PostFilter` to `AsyncPostFilter`.

 ### Non-Goals